 Know your plants

 A large number of common plants are poisonous to your cat, some of which may be surprising.
 You should make sure all of the plants in and around your home aren’t harmful to your kitten.
 The long list of over 1000 poisonous plants to your cat includes:

 If your cat accidentally eats any of these plants, make sure you seek urgent care from your vet to minimise the danger to your pet’s health.
 You can read our advice on what to do if your pet eats a potentially poisonous plant here.

 Rearrange your home before your new kitten does!
 Make sure that fragile ornaments are moved to a spot where they’re less likely to be knocked over.

 Kittens like to explore their new surroundings when comfortable and no surface is safe.
 Cats are determined animals and once they have their mind set on reaching somewhere, they’ll stop at nothing to get there.
 Even at the expense of your favourite ornament!

 Don’t just kitten proof your home – make it kitten-friendly too

 Even if you’re a kitten-proofing expert, your pet is likely to find a way to get into mischief at home.

 Giving them safe options, such as their own hiding spot and a range of toys to entertain themselves, is likely to keep them out of trouble.
-Our blog on creating a comfortable environment for your kitten or cat has some great tips.

 If your kitten gets into any mishaps when exploring their new home, make sure they have pet insurance to ease your worries.
 Visit www.argospetinsurance.co.uk for a quote today.